yangq001/TEDE/README.md

 **LDcov**: a covariance matrix of the p SNPs estimated from a reference panel.<br />
 **correlated_snps**: whether the SNPs are correlated.
 Usually MR uses uncorrelated SNPs, and TWAS uses correlated SNPs.<br />
 **method**: "aSPU": TEDE-aSPU (and TEDE-aSPU2); "score": TEDE-Sc (and TEDE-Sc2).<br />
 **distribution_based**: FALSE: apply the standard aSPU test with summary statistics; TRUE: apply the distribution-based aSPU test.
-No need to specify this if method is "score".
+No need to specify this if method is "score".<br />
 **n.perm**: the number of iterations for the aSPU test.
 No need to specify this if distribution_based is TRUE.

 Output:<br />